ShekharaMathur/ShekharaMathur/README.md

 Controller

 Controller layer depends on the service layer and is responsible for the incoming requests and the outgoing responses.
-A controller determines all the available endpoints that client side (or other api) is able to call.
+A controller determines all theavailable endpoints that client side (or other api) is able to call.
 This layer should not apply logic on the receiving or returning data.

 Quick Start